 3. The institution has processes in place to verify that all students receive a syllabus, including student learning outcomes, for each course.

 In compliance with ACCJC Standards, MJC’s expectation is that course syllabi contain CLOs and are submitted each semester to the respective division office.
-Faculty have the ability to post their syllabi electronically on their publicly accessible faculty page. (faculty directory home page) In addition, all course sections have an automatically generated Canvas shell in which syllabi may be posted privately.
-For courses taught in the online modality, syllabi are posted in the LMS that supports the course.
-Students have access to the information there, as well as through contact with the department and division offices.
-MJC ensures that courses are taught with CLOs in mind by adhering to the cycle of assessment posted on the OAW website.4.
-The purpose, content, course requirements, and learning outcomes of the baccalaureate program are clearly described.
+CLOs for every course are included in the course syllabi. (syllabus example) Faculty have the ability to post their syllabi electronically on their publicly accessible faculty page. (faculty directory home page) In addition, all course sections have an automatically generated Canvas shell in which syllabi may be posted for students enrolled in a particular course.
+(Canvas shell) A copy of the syllabus is distributed to students on the first day of class.
+Courses taught online post electronic syllabi in Canvas.
+MJC ensures that courses are taught with CLOs in mind by adhering to the cycle of assessment posted on the OAW website. (example of syllabus on Canvas; Cycle of assessment)

+4. The purpose, content, course requirements, and learning outcomes of the baccalaureate program are clearly described.

-For the baccalaureate in respiratory care, the program website contains links to schedules, courses, and program requirements.
-Course learning outcomes are available on CurricUNET, eLumen, and also in the class search feature on PiratesNet.
+the program website for the Baccalaureate Degree in Respiratory Care contains links to schedules, courses, and program requirements.
+Course learning outcomes are available on CurricUNET, eLumen, and also in the class search feature on PiratesNet. (link to curricunet, and PiratesNet.)

 Analysis and Evaluation:

-The institution has established processes and procedures for the collection, storing, and distribution of information regarding program certificate and degree schedules, courses, and learning outcomes.
+The institution has established consistent processes and procedures for the collection, storing, and distribution of information regarding program certificate and degree schedules, courses, and learning outcomes.
 This information is readily available to stakeholders and easily accessible.
-The institution is establishing a pathways workgroup, according to the Educational Master Plan, and this workgroup’s task will be to promote, cultivate, and oversee the completion of pathways at MJC.
-This initiative alone will go far to describing certificates and degrees in terms of courses, sequence, and learning outcomes.
+The institution is establishing a pathways workgroup, according to the Educational Master Plan, and this workgroup’s task will be to promote, cultivate, and recommend the development of educational pathways at MJC.
+This initiative will help shape certificates and degrees in terms of courses, sequence, and learning outcomes.

 Standard I.C.5